Donaim/miseq-workflow-pres/slides.md

 The first subgoal is to get a physical sample into our lab.

 The type of sample determines what biology we can and cannot see.
-Plasma, whole blood, or PBMCs will all give us different windows into the virus and the host.
+Plasma and dry blood spots will all give us different windows into the virus and the host.

 Identity of the sample is crucial, too.
 A beautifully sequenced sample from the wrong person is worse than no sequence at all.